-A wetland is a place that is permanently or seasonally filled with fresh water, salt water or a mixture of these two.
+Wetlands are places that are permanently or seasonally filled with freshwater, saltwater or a mixture of these two.
 As such, wetlands include areas such as marshes, ponds, borders of rivers and lakes and deltas.
-Though often neglected in environmental conservation programmes, wetlands are one of the most important ecological units of the environment.
-For instance, wetlands act as natural water filters, trapping metals and other toxic elements in the sediment.
+Though they are often neglected in environmental conservation programmes, including Mauritius, wetlands are one of the most important ecological units of the environment.
+For instance, they act as natural water filters, trapping metals and other toxic elements in the sediment.

 Mauritius is entirely surrounded by seawater.
-Freshwater sources include reservoirs, rivers, lakes and ponds that cover an area of 435 ha .
-The water basins, combined with the rugged topography of the island, have given birth to the different types of wetlands as follows:
+Here, freshwater sources include reservoirs, rivers, lakes and ponds that cover an area of 435 ha .
+Thus, the different water basins, combined with the rugged topography of the island, created different types of wetlands.

 |Type of wetland||Location||Size (ha)|